 2020

-“57th collected significant residue transmission between MIT and SliMoSA 3” with Goda Klumbytė, 2038, Architecture Biennale, Arts of the Working Class, Print.
+with Goda Klumbytė, “Said the bot to the computer: 57th collected significant residue transmission between MIT and SliMoSA 3”, 2038, Venice Architecture Biennale, German Pavillion, Arts of the Working Class.

 2017